-A while back, we showed you some epic tools to use when creating your next digital signage campaign.
+A while back, we showed you some epic tools to use when creating your digital signage campaigns.
 And while these mostly focused on enhancing the link between digital signage and social media, they could all provide valuable data and allowing you to learn more about your audience.

 This time, we’ll focus more directly on content creation and examine content centric digital signage tools.
 You’ll discover tools which easily bring visual content to you, enhance and even animate it.